top of page

 Curzon Hall

-With that said, you're also spoilt for choice when it comes to choosing the right space in the venue...
+And you're seriously spoilt for choice when it comes to choosing the right ceremony space.

 The Enchanted Garden offers a romantic setting with its intricate white gazebo nestled within a lush garden landscape, complete with original water features.
-The majestic castle serves as the perfect backdrop, creating a picturesque scene for your garden ceremony that makes things feel warm and intimate.
+The majestic castle serves as the perfect backdrop, creating a picturesque setting that feels warm and intimate.

 The Eternal Garden takes a more elegant and stylish approach.
-With its signature geometrical criss-cross pattern and Romanesque water feature, ceremonies here feel more luxurious and upmarket.
+With its signature geometric criss-cross pattern and Romanesque water feature, ceremonies here feel a little more luxurious and upmarket.

-Then there's all the reception spaces.
-There's so many of them I wont go into detail about each here, bit just know that no matter which one you pick, you'll be taken care of, the staff and food here are always immaculate and each room offers a little something special so I would definitely recommend checking out each one.
+There are so many of them that I won't go into detail about each one here, but just know that no matter which one you pick, you'll be well looked after.
+The staff and food here are always immaculate, and each room offers something a little different, so I'd definitely recommend checking them all out.

-Pro Tip: For smaller weddings, check out the cellars downstairs, the sandstone walls, wine barrels, and industrial styling makes it feels like you're in an old castle in Europe.
+Pro Tip: For smaller weddings, check out the cellars downstairs.
+The sandstone walls, wine barrels and industrial styling make it feel like you've wandered into an old European castle.

 Mary Booth Lookout Reserve